MZSFighters/mcp-screening-benchmark/README.md

 ## 📋 Dataset Overview

-This dataset consists of **100 medical research papers** (title–abstract pairs) with expert-adjudicated relevance labels indicating whether each paper's title and abstract contribute to understanding the potential role of **HMTV/MMTV-like viruses in causing human breast cancer**.
+This dataset consists of **100 medical research papers** (title–abstract pairs) with expert-adjudicated relevance labels indicating the relevance of each paper's title and abstract to **HMTV/MMTV-like viruses as a potential cause of human breast cancer**.

-Labels were assigned through detailed, iterative expert discussions led by a specialist in infectious diseases and oncology, with ambiguous cases revisited to ensure consistency.
-The dataset is designed as a rigorous evaluation benchmark that requires interdisciplinary reasoning across virology, oncology, genetics, pathology, epidemiology, and immunology.
+Labels were assigned through detailed, iterative expert discussions led by a specialist in infectious diseases and oncology, with ambiguous cases revisited to ensure labelling consistency.
+The dataset is designed as a rigorous evaluation benchmark requiring nuanced interdisciplinary reasoning across virology, oncology, and related biomedical disciplines.

 ---